-The National College for Teaching and Leadership (NCTL) maintains the database of all teachers eligible to teach in England.
+The Department for Education maintains the database of all teachers eligible to teach in England.
 The database is called The Teacher Services system (formerly known as Employer Access Online).
 Unfortunately, schools overseas cannot access the online database to carry out the Prohibition checks.

 COBIS is delighted to announce that we have been given access rights to perform these checks on behalf of schools overseas.